You may be surprised to know that your Windows operating system and the applications that run on your computer generate temporary files.

 Performing this type of cleanup on a regular basis can help optimize your system and keep your hard drive free of useless files.

-Recovering Accidentally Deleted Files and Folders with Disk Drill
+Recovering Accidentally Deleted Files and Folders on Windows 10

 It is possible that in your quest to clean up the temporary files and folders on your machine some files may be accidentally deleted.
 As you go about deleting temporary files and then emptying the Recycle Bin to actually regain the storage space, you may realize that you have gone too far and removed a file or folder inadvertently.